Itsfoss0/alx-low_level_programming/0x0C-more_malloc_free/README.md

 # More on mallocs and free function in c
 Before we have a look at static and dynamic memory allocation, What exactly is memory allocation in the first place?

 Memory allocation is the process of allocating physical or virtual memory space to computer programs and services.
-Memory allocation is divided into two.
+It divided into two.

-1. Static memory allocarion.
+1. Static memory allocation.
 2. Dynamic memory allocation.

 ## Dynamic VS static memory allocation in C.